 Out-of-towners unfortunately become targets to one of the best things about travel (not having to drive after drinking socially).
 In some cities, however, this kind of behavior is not encouraged–and often heavily prosecuted.
 In some communities, public intoxication suggests an increase in overall crime or nuisance.
 For someone with bad balance or a voice that can be louder than others, police will gravitate to further investigation.
 If you are not familiar with the neighborhood you were drinking in, this will also draw attention and increase your odds of being approached by the local patrol unit.

+To some, a quite moment in public may be the very reason someone decided to drink one night.
+For others, such as law enforcement and some communities, it may be a nuisance.
 It sounds bizarre, but many novels and great ideas were created when someone stepped outside to look at the stars or have a cigarette.
 But if you happen to be in a community where public intoxication is too prevalent, your moment of inspiration could be cut short.
-Because officers have a community care taking function, they will want to know whether or not you are alright.
+Because officers have a community care taking function, they will want to know whether or not you are composed enough to find your way home.
 Sadly, had nobody spoke to you, none would be the wiser.
 But with the added nervousness of an officer’s presence and the lack of knowledge of what “drunk in public” actually entails, an arrest is likely to happen if things go wrong.

 For all of the many scenarios that can take place, be assured that there can be an equal number of possible defenses or instances of mitigation.
 Below are some examples of defenses and what public intoxication does to one’s criminal record.